egrannis/egrannis/README.md

 I'm currently working on honing in on my React skills and learning TypeScript.
 From here, I plan to learn Python!

-:us: I'm seeking full-time opportunities in the US
-📫 I can be reached via email: grannis.emma@gmail.com
+:us: I'm seeking full-time opportunities in the US and planning a move to NYC 📫 I can be reached via email: grannis.emma@gmail.com